Yulia Navalnaya

-Biography
+Yulia Borisovna Navalnaya (née Abrosimova; Юлия Борисовна Навальная, née Абросимова; born 24 July 1976) is a Russian public figure and economist.
+The widow of Russian opposition leader Alexei Navalny, she has been described in media as the "first lady" of the Russian opposition.
+After her husband's death, Navalnaya announced that she would continue his work, while naming herself as another leader of the Russian opposition in exile.
+As of 1 July 2024, she has been serving as the chairperson of the Human Rights Foundation, while also heading the Anti-Corruption Foundation, which her late husband, Alexei Navalny, had founded in 2011.

-Early years
+Early life and education

-Navalnaya was born Yulia Borisovna Abrosimova on 24 July 1976 in Moscow, Soviet Union, in the family of scientist Boris Aleksandrovich Abrosimov (1952—1996).
+Navalnaya was born Yulia Borisovna Abrosimova on 24 July 1976 in Moscow, Soviet Union, in the family of scientist Boris Aleksandrovich Abrosimov (1952–1996) and Alla Vladimirovna Abrosimova.
 Her mother worked for the Ministry of Light Industry; her parents divorced when Navalnaya was in fifth grade, and her mother married a second time, to an employee of the USSR State Planning Committee.
-In 2020, journalist Oleg Kashin said that Navalnaya's father is the currently living Boris Borisovich Abrosimov, the secretary of the Russian embassy in Great Britain, associated with the special services, and her aunt is Elena Borisovna Abrosimova, one of the authors of the Russian constitution.
-Navalny, in response to this, published a death certificate for his father-in-law, dated 1996.
+In 2020, journalist Oleg Kashin alleged that Navalnaya's father was Boris Borisovich Abrosimov, then serving as secretary of the Russian embassy in Great Britain, associated with the special services, and that her aunt was Elena Borisovna Abrosimova, one of the authors of the Russian constitution.
+In response, Navalny published a death certificate for his father-in-law, dated 1996.

-Navalnaya graduated from the Faculty of International Economic Relations of the Plekhanov Russian Economic Academy, later did an internship abroad, studied in graduate school, and worked for some time in a Moscow banks.
+Navalnaya graduated from the Faculty of International Economic Relations of the Plekhanov Russian Economic Academy.
+She later served an internship abroad and undertook postgraduate studies.

-In the summer of 1998, while on vacation in Turkey, Navalnaya met Alexei Navalny, a lawyer, also a resident of Moscow.
-In 2000, she and Navalny got married, and she later gave birth to two childrendaughter Daria (2001) and son Zakhar (2008).
-She helped her husband's parents in their business related to basket weaving.
-After 2007, Navalnaya did not officially work anywhere, calling herself "the main one in matters of everyday life and raising children".
-In 2000, Navalnaya, together with her husband, joined the Yabloko party, which she left in May 2011.
+Career

-Involvement in Alexei Navalny's political career
+Navalnaya worked for some time at a Moscow bank.